- The ACT contains the largest remaining remnants of Box-Gum Grassy Woodland in good condition.

 Refugia - areas where desirable native species are most likely to remain suitable under climate change.

 Stress index - the stress index (SI) of White (1969, 1986) is a measure of the compounded stressful effect on trees of a period of unusually wet or dry weather spanning the time when trees are actively growing.
 The wetter the wet period and the drier the dry period, the larger the SI values.

-Please email us at GrassyWoodlands@act.gov.au if you wish to be provided a copy of the Blakely’s Red Gum Dieback in the ACT report
+Email GrassyWoodlands@act.gov.au to request a copy of the Blakely's Red Gum Dieback in the ACT report.